-The specimens shall be blood serum or heparanised plasma in type and taken with the usual precautions in the collection of venipuncture samples.
+The specimens shall be blood, serum or heparanised plasma in type, and taken with the usual precautions in the collection of venipuncture samples.
+For accurate comparison to establish normal values, a fasting morning serum sample should be obtained.
 The blood should be collected in a redtop (with or without gel additives) venipuncture tube or for plasma use evacuated tube(s) containing heparin.
 Allow the blood to clot for serum samples.
 Centrifuge the specimen to separate the serum or plasma from the cells.